Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Applications

 \subsection{Transverse-field Ising chain in longitudinal field}

 { }

 The addition of a longitudinal magnetic field $h_l$ to the TFIM fundamentally alters the model's physics.
 The Hamiltonian becomes

 where the longitudinal field $h_l$ explicitly breaks the $\mathbb{Z}_2$ parity symmetry.
-This symmetry breaking has important consequences: it couples the ground state to excited states, removes the free-fermion structure that made the pure TFIM chain exactly solvable, and renders the model non-integrable.
+This symmetry breaking has important consequences: It couples the ground state to excited states, removes the free-fermion structure that made the pure TFIM chain exactly solvable, and renders the model nonintegrable.
 We investigate the disordered phase at $J = 0.5$, $h_l = 0.5$ (with $h = 1$).

-PCAT becomes crucial for this model, as the Schrieffer-Wolff (SW) transformation alone becomes insufficient due to its allowance of hopping processes between disconnected clusters, as illustrated in Fig.~\ref{fig:hopping}.
+PCAT becomes crucial for this model, as the 2b transformation alone becomes insufficient due to its allowance of hopping processes between disconnected clusters, as illustrated in Fig.~\ref{fig:hopping}.
 The longitudinal field induces large overlaps between the unperturbed ground state and the 1QP eigenstates, necessitating careful treatment to not violate cluster additivity.
 This is explained in detail in Sec.~\ref{sec:PCAT}.
 The aforementioned issue is further clarified in Fig.~\ref{fig:sw_pcat_ed}, which shows the 1QP dispersion for $N_{\mathrm{max}}=10$ at $J=0.5$ and $h_l=0.5$, obtained using NLCE+ED.
-The blue solid line in this figure corresponds to the effective Hamiltonian $H_{\mathrm{eff}}$ derived from the SW transformation, while the orange solid line represents the PCAT result.
-The PCAT visibly corrects the SW data, yielding a much smoother dispersion.
-Under the SW transformation, a dressed quasi-particle can nonphysically hop between clusters that do not share a bond, violating cluster additivity.
+The blue solid line in this figure corresponds to the effective Hamiltonian $H_{\mathrm{eff}}$ derived from the 2b transformation, while the orange solid line represents the PCAT result.
+The PCAT visibly corrects the 2b data, yielding a much smoother dispersion.
+Under the 2b transformation, a dressed quasiparticle can nonphysically hop between clusters that do not share a bond, violating cluster additivity.
 PCAT systematically removes these spurious couplings and restores the required additivity condition for NLCE.
 Such nonphysical oscillations become increasingly pronounced with larger cluster sizes and are already significant at $N=9$.
-Critically, the SW transformation without PCAT correction fails to produce convergent NLCE results in this regime: the NLCE sum diverges as cluster size increases, making thermodynamic-limit extrapolation impossible.
+Critically, the 2b transformation without PCAT correction fails to produce convergent NLCE results in this regime: The NLCE sum diverges as cluster size increases, making thermodynamic-limit extrapolation impossible.
 Only after PCAT correction does the NLCE converge, demonstrating that enforcing cluster additivity is essential for obtaining meaningful thermodynamic-limit results.